SemDiff4BinaryDetection/Wink-fuzz/README.md

 # Wink-fuzz
 This is a fuzzing tool called WinkFuzz for Windows Kernel.

+## Preparations
+Firstly, since there are too many structures used in Windows syscalls, one should define all the structures beforehand.
+Run read_json_define_class.py to parse the Types.json and define all the structures within it.
+Types.json is an output file describing each Windows syscalls along with their argument field.
+This is inferred by NtFuzz by analyzing multiple system binaries.

 ## Usage
 Firstly, one should execute and trace the seed applocation.
 In the log folder, we uploaded the traced log in our experiment.